ludocode/pottery/README.md

 ### String Sort

 Suppose you want to sort an array of strings.
-You could use `qsort()` but it's not ideal: it uses ugly void pointers; you have to write a special compare function for it; it has to call `memcpy()` to move elements; and it performs comparisons through a function pointer.
+You could use `qsort()` but it's not ideal: it uses void pointers; it has to `memcpy()` elements around; and you have to write a special compare function which it calls through a function pointer.
 This makes it slow and awkward to use.

 Instead we can instantiate a strongly-typed sort algorithm with Pottery: